-- 8.34 Parties must send their submissions to all other parties who have filed an appearance as well as to the case officer, Director, Counsel and Executive Assistant and confirm to the Executive that they have done so.
-The case officer, Director and Counsel are responsible for sending submissions to the sitting Panel. - 8.35 Depending on the nature of the issues in question and the time available, the Executive may provide the sitting Panel members with a summary and comparison of the submissions received and/ or a paper setting out the key issues arising from the application which the members should consider and address in reaching their decision.
-In some cases there may be a period of 1 or 2 days (and occasionally longer) where, after lodging rebuttal submissions, parties do not hear from the Executive.
-This is because the sitting Panel is usually considering the submissions and issues relevant to the respective arguments in order to formulate its decision during this period.
+- 8.34 Parties must send their submissions and other correspondence to the Panel to all other parties who have filed an appearance as well as to the case officer, Director, Counsel and Executive Assistant and confirm to the Executive that they have done so.
+In the usual case, communications between the Executive and the parties occur by e-mail and this confirmation maybe done by including the e-mail addresses in the "To" or "cc" fields of the e-mail sending the correspondence to the Executive.
+The case officer, Director and Counsel are responsible for sending submissions to the sitting Panel. - 8.35 Depending on the nature of the issues in question and the time available, the Executive may provide the sitting Panel members with a summary and comparison of the submissions received and/or a paper setting out the key issues arising from the application which the members should consider and address in reaching their decision.
+In some cases there may be a period of 1 or 2 days (and occasionally longer) where, after lodging rebuttal submissions, parties may not hear from the Executive.
+During this period, the sitting Panel will usually be considering the submissions and issues relevant to the respective arguments in order to formulate its decision.
 Nevertheless, the Executive will endeavour to keep the parties informed of progress.